 Location: 1 E 161st St, Bronx, NY 10451

-On April 16, 2009, the first Yankees game was played at the new stadium against the Cleveland Indians and later that year they were able to accomplish the same feat that the 1923 Yankees did when the original Yankee Stadium opened, by winning the World Series.
+The first Yankees game on the new stadium was played in April 2009 against the Cleveland Indians and that year the team accomplished the same result that of 1923 Yankees when the stadium opened to the public – winning the World Series.

 Want to see the House that Babe Ruth built?
 Take our Bronx tour and check it out!